spgitmonish/AdvancedLaneFinding/Final Submission/report/Project4 Report.md

 ## Introduction
 In Project 1 of this course we students designed a lane finder using Hough Transforms and Canny edge detection.
-The aim of this project was to do the same but also detect curvature of the line and the car offset from the center.
-This project involved more advanced computer vision techniques.
-Here is a snippet of the pipeline.
+The aim of this project was to do the same but also detect curvature of lane and offset of the vehicle from the center using more advanced computer vision techniques.

+The pipeline for this project looks something like this:

 <p align="center">
 ![Pipeline](Pipeline.jpg)